CalMatters/ca-form-700-data/README.md

 If you use this dataset, please mention it was collected and cleaned by CalMatters.
 If you have any questions about this dataset, feel free to contact us.

 [CalMatters](https://calmatters.org/) is a nonpartisan, nonprofit journalism venture committed to explaining how California’s state Capitol works and why it matters.

+## Credits

+The FPPC publishes only the PDF versions of each filing, though many of them are submitted electronically.
+This data set was created by people going through all of the forms and creating structured data.
+The contributors are:

+* Jeremia Kimelman
+* John Osborn D'Agostino
+* Erica Yee
+* Alesha Riani Blaauw
+* Cristian Gonzalez
+* Emma Hall
+* Hailey Valdivia
+* Mercy Sosa
+* Nancy Rodriguez